-Your exclusive access to 7,000 acres of moorland, river and woodland.
+Your exclusive access to 7,000 acres of moorland, rivers and woods.

 Rising from Dalnigap in the south to Beneraird (439m) in the north, Lagafater is defined by rolling heather moorland.
 On a clear day, views stretch over the sparkling sea to Belfast, south to the Lake District and up to the Mull of Kintyre.

 Flowing past the house, the Laggie joins the Main Water of Luce at the pretty Strabracken Falls below the Lodge.
 As the Luce meanders through the estate, it offers picturesque fishing and bathing pools before dramatically leaving the estate at the Loups of Dalnigap.

 Almost entirely surrounding the house, the wild and varied woodland provides the perfect opportunity for wild and exciting wide games. bush-crashing and den building.